 - IMDb Mini Biography By: Gary Brumburgh / email@example.com

-Billy Frank inherited his artistic talent from his mother Robbie, who was a talented visual artist.
+Billy Frank inherited his artistic talent from his mother, who was a talented visual artist.
 In 1945, his mother was institutionalized for mental instability at the State Hospital in Bolivar, Tennessee.
-Robbie Jones remained incarcerated at the mental hospital until her death, in 1960.
+Robbie Jones remained incarcerated at the mental hospital until her death in 1960.
 Her son retained a very faint memory of her: "I can remember her picking me up once, but I can't remember what she looked like."

-It was Stockton that first noticed Jones' uncanny resemblance to actor, James Dean.
+It was Stockton who first noticed Jones's uncanny resemblance to actor James Dean.
 He brought James Dean to young Billy Frank's attention in a meeting in his office.

 "I must have been 14 or 15 years old at the time and I was sure I was going to be punished for something," Jones said to an interviewer.
 "Instead, the man handed me a copy of Life magazine with a photograph of James Dean [from Giant (1956)] on the cover.
 After a long silence he said, "You know Billy, you look just like this guy!" and as I studied the picture, he sat staring at me.
 I saw a resemblance, although I'd never seen a picture of James Dean before."